realplatanopapi/mariopabon.com/_posts/2016-11-01-python-for-javascript-developers.md

 Python is a bit more strict than JavaScript when it comes to syntax.
 In Python, getting indentation off by a single space can prevent your programming from even running (!).
-This is because Python uses indentation to create blocks rather than braces.
+This is because Python uses indentation to create blocks instead of braces.
 For example, this is how you would define a block in JavaScript vs. Python:

 ### Creating a block in JavaScript